Common Questions

 Do you offer therapy where I live?

-- In-person therapy sessions are available at our office in Rockville, MD — Note: due to Covid, all sessions are now virtual
+- In-person therapy sessions are available at our office in Rockville, Maryland.

-- Video therapy sessions are available to clients located in greater Maryland, Virginia, California, New York, and Florida.
+- Video therapy sessions are available to clients located in greater Maryland, Virginia, Washington D.C., Pennsylvania, California, New York, and Florida.
 Note: All other states - we provide recovery coaching services but not therapy.

-- Maryland therapists: Kate Dansie, LCSW-C, Lauren Levine, LCSW-C, and Ali Donohoe, LCSW-C offer in-person and video therapy sessions in Maryland.
-Rachel Flounlacker, LCSW-C, Caroline Aguilar, LMSW, and Jennifer Rollin, LCSW-C offer virtual sessions to individuals in Maryland.
+- Maryland Therapists: Kate Dansie, LCSW-C and Megan Samuels, LCSW-C offer in-person and video therapy sessions in Maryland.
+Lauren Levine, LCSW-C, Ali Donohoe, LCSW-C, Rachel Flounlacker, LCSW-C, and Jennifer Rollin, LCSW-C offer virtual sessions to individuals in Maryland.

-- Virginia therapists: Kate Dansie, LCSW-C, Rachel Flounlacker, LCSW-C, and Kellie Zundel, LCSW-C offer video therapy sessions
+- Virginia Therapists: Kate Dansie, LCSW-C, Jennifer Rollin, LCSW-C, Megan Samuels, LCSW-C, Rachel Flounlacker, LCSW-C, and Kellie Zundel, LCSW-C offer virtual therapy sessions in Virginia.

 - California Therapist: Samantha Moshiri, MA, LMFT provides video therapy sessions to individuals throughout the state of California.

-- New York Therapist: Rachel Steinhardt, LMHC provides virtual therapy to clients in NY.
+- New York Therapist: Rachel Steinhardt, LMHC provides virtual therapy to clients in New York.

-- Florida Therapists: Jennifer Rollin, LCSW-C and Rachel Steinhardt, LMHC offer telehealth sessions to individuals in FL
+- Florida Therapists: Jennifer Rollin, LCSW-C, Lauren Levine, LCSW-C, and Rachel Steinhardt, LMHC offer virtual therapy sessions in Florida.

 What is the intake process for new clients?